PratibhaSomashekhara/ProjectEuler/README.md

 #### A description  of  the  process  you  followed  in  solving  the problem

-   1.This Problem needs to find all the combinations within 100 which are greater than 1000000.
+   1. This Problem needs to find all the combinations within 100 which are greater than 1000000.
-   2.I figured out that we are repeating the same calculation for the same set of 100 numbers having factorials.
+   2. I figured out that we are repeating the same calculation for the same set of 100 numbers having factorials.
-   3.I thought it is best to store the factorials of 1-100 in an array and use it for all the combinations instead of calling      facotrial each time.
+   3. I thought it is best to store the factorials of 1-100 in an array and use it for all the combinations instead of calling       facotrial each time.
-   4.Best way to calculate 1-100 factorials is to use Dynamic Programming and I used that first.
+   4. Best way to calculate 1-100 factorials is to use Dynamic Programming and I used that first.
-   5.Then I wrote two for loops to go through combinations of C and R to calculate all the combinations and check if it is          greater than 1000000.
+   5. Then I wrote two for loops to go through combinations of C and R to calculate all the combinations and check if it is         greater than 1000000.
-   6.If the number is 1000000 then increase the count of a variable.
+   6. If the number is 1000000 then increase the count of a variable.
-   7.Return the variable.
+   7. Return the variable.

-###NOTE: The Problems 1 and 3 can be run in web browser too.
+###**NOTE**: The Problems 1 and 3 can be run in web browser too.
 > You can open a new tab in one of the web browsers (Chrome).
 > right click and open console.
 > paste the code and call it.